As a proactive parent you may have wondered if there are any ill-effects of commonplace medications like Nurofen and Panadol…

 There are millions upon millions of drug prescriptions given to children every single year.
 The question is:

-Why have these medications, ones that have been used for decades, recently become restricted?
+Why have these medications, ones that have been used for decades, only recently become restricted?

 The FDA and the drug companies have had to respond for to two separate concerns: